-- MPEG-21 DIA expressions for supporting mobile transcoding, includes the description of MPEG-21 DIA expressions for the authorisation of operations in the mobile environment.
-This work is to be carried out in WP4.3 with WP4.5 and results applied to WP9.5. - With WP9.5, ILABS is to manage the production of a demonstrator to distribute mobile content for educational purpose (mainly) via GPRS.
-Creating in their authoring and client applications and AXOM plugin.
-While the server will be mainly for the front end LexMObile and for the adaptation AXCP. - AXMEDIS Plugin solution for the identified algorithm to process ringtones as described in the DE4.7 is to be developed by IRC - etc
+- DRM support from user clients.
+This task includes the implementation of the common profile between MPEG-21 REL and OMA/ODRL.
+This work is to be performed within WP4.7 and the results is to be applied to WP9.5 - MPEG-21 DIA expressions for supporting mobile transcoding, includes the description of MPEG-21 DIA expressions for the authorisation of operations in the mobile environment.
+This work is to be carried out in WP4.3 with WP4.5 and results applied to WP9.5. - With WP9.5, ILABS is to manage the production of a demonstrator to distribute mobile content for educational purpose (mainly) via GPRS using AXMEDIS Tools both on the authoring and the client side.
+While the server will be mainly for the front end eXact Mobile and for the adaptation AXCP. - AXMEDIS Plugin solution for the identified algorithm to process ringtones as described in the DE4.7 is to be developed by IRC - etc

-6.5.2.1 Demonstration of licence translation for the mobile scenario
+8.5.2.1 Demonstration of licence translation for the mobile scenario

 Regarding distribution for mobile scenario, there is an important issue related to the format of the licences that can be used in them.
 From the one side, Open Mobile Alliance is describing OMA DRM REL, a rights expression language derived from Open Digital Rights Language (ODRL), adapted for the available operations in the mobile environment.
 From the other side, MPEG-21 standard is defining is own rights expression language as its fifth part, MPEG-21 REL.
 In this standard, it is also described an authorisation model that allows the authorisation of actions that can be done by the different actors in the distribution chain (from content creator to final user), on the basis of the licences they own.
-MPEG-21 REL language is

-DE7.2.1 - Training Material for the Introduction of User Aspects of AXMEDIS Production Tools the one selected by AXMEDIS project to initially implement its DRM tools, as many of the features implemented in this project are based on the different parts of the MPEG-21 REL standard.
+MPEG-21 REL language is the one selected by AXMEDIS project to initially implement its DRM tools, as many of the features implemented in this project are based on the different parts of the MPEG-21 REL standard.